electricimp/Usb/README.md

 - **[USB.ControlEndpoint](#usbcontrolendpoint-class)**
 - **[USB.FunctionalEndpoint](#usbfunctionalendpoint-class)**

 --------

-## USB framework complete API
+## USB Drivers Framework API specification

 ### USB.Host class

-The main interface to start working with USB devices.
+The main interface to start working with USB devices and drivers.

-If you have more then one USB port on development board then you should create USB.Host for each of them.
+If you have more then one USB port on development board then you should create USB.Host instance for each of them.

 #### USB.Host(*usb, drivers, [, autoConfigPins]*)